navapbc/template-infra/infra/README.md

 ### infra/envs/environment

+&nbsp;&nbsp;Specify different environments for the application in this section.
+This template repo includes three example environments: test, staging, and prod.

-&nbsp;&nbsp;To get started with an environment copy the backend configuration created in the above instructions and copy into the terraform { backend "s3" {} } block to setup the remote backend for the environment.
+To get started with an environment, copy the backend configuration created in the "infra/bootstrap/account" instructions above into the terraform { backend "s3" {} } block to setup the remote backend for the environment.
 This is where all of the infrastructure for the application will be managed.

 ### Multi vs Single Cloud Account.